emqx/blog/en/202011/emqx-and-clickhouse-for-iot-data-access-and-analysis.md

 #### Response action

-Using both EMQ X Enterprise and EMQ X Cloud, which support writing data to ClickHouse via the Rules Engine.
+Using both EMQX Enterprise and EMQX Cloud, which support writing data to ClickHouse via the Rules Engine.

 Configuring the response action requires two pieces of data, an associated resource and a SQL template.